Anime Collective is reader-supported. When you buy through some links on our site, we may earn a small commission at no

 At the time of writing this post, you can find the Akira 35th Anniversary Box Set for $149.99 USD on RightStuf or Amazon while supplies last (Last time I checked on April 15, 2021 they had 14 left in stock with more on the way according to the listing), which brings each volume to around $25 USD and that’s not even including the extra items you get with the box set, the Akira Club art book and the exclusive patch.
 If you were to buy all six of the Akira paperbacks at their current prices on RightStuf, they would cost you approximately $121 USD.

 With that said, the box set is only around $28.99 USD more expensive to purchase.
 Since the volumes in the box set are of such higher quality and are hardcover, and it comes with extras, it’s a great value for what you get.

 Final Verdict: Is the Akira 35th Anniversary Box Set worth it?

 Yes, it definitely is.
 I highly recommend this box set.
 It’s only marginally more expensive than the paperback volumes would cost you, and it's the best way that’s currently out in the market to complete Akira’s manga.
 The extras you get are an added bonus, but the look and feel of the hardcover volumes are what set it apart.

-You can check out the Akira 35th Anniversary Box Set in the gallery and you can get an inside look of Volume 1 and the Akira Club art book in the video below!
+You can check out the Akira 35th Anniversary Box Set and get an inside look of Volume 1 and the Akira Club art book in the video below!